sabbirtechno/sabbirtechno/README.md

 [linkedin]: https://linkedin.com/in/sabbir-developer
 [facebook]: https://facebook.com/sabbirsite

-# Show some ❤️ by starring some of the repositories!
+# Show some ❤️ by starring some of my repositories!